By Cheryl Lynn Dratler

 There IS GOOD NEWS.
 Burnout is reversible.
-Even better, ENGAGEMENT is the mirror opposite of burnout.
+Even better, engagement is the mirror opposite of burnout.
 Increasing engagement is both the cure for and the benefit of reducing burnout.

 Burnout varies across and within organizations.
 There is no standardized way of evaluating specific causes and costs of burnout on safety, work quality, individual and team productivity, customer satisfaction, or the bottom line.

-But, every effort to mitigate burnout will result in increased effectiveness and engagement.
+While this does make it legitimately difficult for businesses to assess and address, every effort to mitigate burnout will result in increased effectiveness and engagement.
 And every sustained effort to create cultures that build engagement and restore energy will reduce burnout and its costs.